 Many Employees Haven’t Had The Chance To Take Annual Leaves In 2020

-The problem – this year hasn’t allowed many employees to take as many leaves for three main reasons:
+The problem – which is a similar one to 2020 – is that this year hasn’t allowed many employees to take as many leaves for three main reasons:

 #1 Some employees have had to work harder and longer providing required services.
-This group of employees typically work in the public sector and in healthcare facilities.
+This group of employees typically work in the public sector, healthcare facilities and the logistics sector.

-#2 Another group of employees may not have had the time to take as many leaves is those working in high growth sectors or essential services – e-commerce, digital services and technology and delivery, grocery stores and handyman services.
-Many companies in high growth sectors saw their growth boom during the lockdown and possibly even now.
-Some companies providing essential may have been stretched for manpower, especially since the border with Malaysia was closed.
+#2 Another group of employees may not have had the time to take as many leaves is those working in high-growth sectors or essential services – e-commerce, digital services and technology and delivery, grocery stores and handyman services.
+Many companies in high-growth sectors saw their growth boom during the lockdown in 2020, and this continued as we remain in 100% work-from-home today.
+Some companies providing essential may have been stretched for manpower, especially since our borders have been largely closed.

 #3 In general, this year has not provided many opportunities for people to take annual leaves.
-International travel was closed for much of the year, and despite the gradual reopening of Air Travel Bubbles (with Hong Kong for now) travelling remains muted.
-Working-from-home, while giving some employees more problems in having to take care of children or elderly parents, also provided slightly more flexibility in daily schedules and thus reducing the need to take annual leaves.
+International travel was closed for much of the year.
+Only now it is looking to re-open via Vaccinated Travel Lanes (VTLs).
+Working-from-home, while not easy as employees have greater responsibilities to take care of their children or elderly parents, also provided slightly more flexibility in daily schedules and thus reducing the need to take annual leaves.